-Another study involving human tissue samples also suggests that B. bifidum may play a helpful role in containing symptoms of IBS.
+Another involving human tissue samples also suggests that B. bifidum may play a helpful role in containing symptoms of IBS.

 More high-quality clinical trials in humans are needed to prove B. bifidum’s role, but these results are promising.

 Several studies on human tissue cells indicate that B. bifidum might improve immunity.
-Researchers in one study noted that different strains of these bacteria have the ability to influence the immune system.
+Researchers in one noted that different strains of these bacteria have the ability to influence the immune system.
 Some can boost immunity by recruiting white blood cells to fight off an infection.
 Others can reduce inflammation by recruiting fewer white blood cells.

 More clinical trials on human subjects are needed to evaluate the value of B. bifidum on the immune system.

 Eczema in infants